jing-yu-lim/CV_Understanding-DETR-Transformer-Self-Attention-Maps-Visualisation/README.md

 (please bear with the poor handwriting)

 The Self Attention Weight is simply derived from the dot product of each Query vector (representing a pixel) with every other Key vector (also representing a pixel), and the resulting scalar value is representative of how closely related the 2 pixels are.
 The first row in the Self Attention Weights represents the 'queried similarity values' between the first pixel of the feature map, and every other pixel.

-It can be said that the first row represents how much attention the first pixel of the feature map pays to every other pixel.
-The columns of the map represents how much attention every pixel pays to the first pixel.
+#### **It can be said that the first row represents how much attention the first pixel of the feature map pays to every other pixel.
+The columns of the map represents how much attention every other pixel pays to the first pixel.**

 ## Understanding the Facebook DETR Tutorial on Attn Map Visualisation